Savitar1648/Minesweeper/README.md

 - Built-in timer

 **How to Play**

-Download the .zip file and execute "Minesweeper.exe"
+Download the .zip file, extract the folder and execute "Minesweeper.exe"

 **Installation (only for older version, OUTDATED!)**